michelesr/thesis/src/ci.md

 local environment, and, for security reasons, needs to be replaced with HTTPS or SSH when the SCM system is running in a remote server.

-#### Forking Workflow for the Development

-A common approach to team development inside an organisation consist in setting a main repository for the project, that is called `upstream`.
-All the developers that contribute to the project fork the main repository in their account on the git server, clone the repository in their local machines, push the changes on their personal fork on the server and then make a pull request on the upstream for changes review and merge.
-If a forking workflow is adopted, is necessary that all the fork are pushed in SCM and tracked by the Continuous Integration system.

-For `gasistafelice`, the main repository and developer forks are located on Github server.
-The fork used in this chapter can be obtained by cloning the git repository at `https://github.com/michelesr/gasistafelice`.
-The `dev` branch contains the latest change introduced by the developer, while the `master` branch is aligned with the upstream.

 ### Docker Compose configuration